|

 5: Escape wheel

-I put some pigments on the parts for movie recording
+I put some pigments on the parts for movie recording only,

 |